AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

 On Linux, this will give you `a.out`.

 We said compilers translate C to CPU specific machine code.
-If we are compiling against the same CPU, that means these 2 executables are the same thing, right? ...right?
+If we are compiling against the same CPU, that means these 2 executables should contain the same machine code, right? ...right?

 **No.** Even though they contain the same* machine code, how the machine code is packaged into an executable is different.